 Colombian cannabis firm Flora Growth reached a definitive agreement to acquire Carlsbad, California-based Vessel Brand.

-Flora, a small cannabis cultivator and processor in Colombia with its head office in Toronto, agreed to buy Vessel for $8 million in cash and 4,557,318 Flora shares, amounting to about $30 million in total, according to a news release.
+Flora, which has a cannabis cultivation and processing division in Colombia with its head office in Toronto, agreed to buy Vessel for $8 million in cash and 4,557,318 Flora shares, amounting to about $30 million in total, according to a news release.

 The Colombian company said in the release that the acquisition is an “opportunity to fast-forward Flora’s penetration into U.S. and Canadian cannabis markets.”